Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

             iis.AutomaticAuthentication = false; // authentication goes through the custom code we just added.
         });
 ```

 When we execute the code we developed so far, we get automatically redirected to ExternalLogin/Challenge.
-It means identity server is handling windows authentication as any other external means authentication.
-We want to redirect to our windows lage we just created.
+It means identity server is handling windows authentication as any other external means of authentication.
+We want to redirect to our windows page we just created.
-so on the login page, on the section we render the buttons for the external providers, we add the redirection in case of windows authentication:
+So on the login page, on the section we render the buttons for the external providers, we add the redirection in case of windows authentication:

 ```
             @if (provider.AuthenticationScheme == "Windows")